-TUNGURAHUA, located 30 km SE of Ambato, is a young andesitic stratovolcano constructed above an older avalanched volcanic edifice of Late Pleistocene age, which in turn rests above the metamorphic basement of the CR (Hall et al., 1999).
+TUNGURAHUA, located 30 km SE of Ambato, is a young andesitic stratovolcano constructed above an older avalanched volcanic edifice of Late Pleistocene age, which in turn rests above the metamorphic basement of CR (Hall et al., 1999).
 NS-trending regional faults cut the area.
-Several hot springs, between 40 and 55°C (see table 1), are situated on the N slope and on the foothills of the volcano, but it is not clear if they derive from a high temperature geothermal system or from heating of deep circulating groundwaters by hot magmatic fluids; hence, no reliable deep temperature can be obtained.
-At present, the volcano is on its fifth year of moderate to intense strombolian eruptive activity associated with the ascent of discrete slugs of basaltic andesite magma.
+Several hot springs, between 40 and 55°C (see table 1A), are situated on the N slope and on the foothills of the volcano, but it is not clear if they derive from a high temperature geothermal system or from heating of deep circulating groundwaters by hot magmatic fluids; hence, no reliable deep temperature can be obtained.
+At present, the volcano almost completed its tenth year of moderate to intense strombolian eruptive activity associated to the ascent of basaltic andesite magma.
 Nevertheles, despite the continous volcanic activity, the nature of the hot springs hasn't changed yet.

-SALINAS is located 15 km NNE of Guaranda, on Late Tertiary volcanics (Zumbahua Fm.), which overlay the Cretaceous basement of the CO.
-Highly saline warm springs, asociated with recent faults, indicate the presence of a heat source at depth, which could consist of shallow stocks, likely related to the formation of a local high sulfidation epithermal Ag-Au system.
-Hydrothermal alteration is widespread, but not active.
+SALINAS is located 15 km NNE of Guaranda, on Late Terciary volcanics (Zumbahua Fm.), which overly the Cretaceous basement of CO.
+Highly saline (due to evaporation) warm springs at 19 deg.
+C (see table 1A), asociated to recent faults, indicate the presence of a heat source at depth, which could consist of shallow dacitic stocks, likely related to the formation of a local high sulfidation epithermal Ag-Au system.
+Hydrotermal alteration is widespread, but not active.
 It is likely that the system has sealed up.
 Local agribusiness is very active in the area, which is located at an elevation of 2700 to 3200 masl.
 Production of geothermal heat for direct uses may have high demand.

 GUAPÁN is located 20 km NNE of Cuenca, very close to Azogues.
-Several springs, with temperatures in the range of 20 to 45°C and high solute concentrations (TDS = 10000 to 13000, De Grys, 1970), occur in Late Cretaceous and Miocene sediments on the E margin of the Cuenca Basin.
-No active or recent volcanism has been reported in the area.

-Extensive travertine deposits are associated with the springs.
-The springs are fault controlled and have been lately lowering their discharge due to carbonate self- sealing.
+Several hot springs, with temperatures up to 49.6 °C and high solute concentrations (TDS = 10000 to 13000, De Grys, 1970, and IG/EPN - INGV, 2009, Table 1A), occur in Late Cretaceous and Miocene sediments on the E margin of the Cuenca Basin.
+No active or recent volcanism has been reported in the area, although shallow, late Tertiary intrusions are likely to exist at depth along regional faults.
+Thick, extensive travertine deposits are asociated with the springs, which are fault controlled along a WNWstrike; these have been lately lowering its discharge due to carbonate self- sealing.
+Geothermometry indicates deep temperatures up to 210 to 235 Deg.
+C. Guapan is a promising high temperature geothermal prospect, sited at a load centre, which should have high priority for exploration and development, although one foreseable problem to overcome is carbonate scaling.

 SAN VICENTE is located in the Santa Elena peninsula, about 100 km W of Guayaquil.
-The springs are saline waters with temperatures between 30 to 43 °C. They are related to recent faults, which cut the Mid -Late Terciary marine sedimentary sequence of the Progreso basin as well as the Cretaceous basement, made of ocean floor basalts.
+The springs are saline waters with temperatures up to 38 °C (Table 1A).
+They are related to recent faults, which cut the Mid -Late Terciary marine sedimentary sequence of the Progreso basin as well as the Cretaceous basement, made of ocean floor basalts.
 No recent volcanism is reported in the area and the water is likely to be heated up by normal geothermal gradient due to deep circulation.
-The waters are contaminated by sea water and by petroleum brines from nearby oilfields, and are used for spas and mud baths.
-There are not enough data to assess the resource, but demand for direct use may be high due to fast development of the area.
+The waters are likely contaminated by sea water and by petroleum brines from nearby oilfields as indicated by a high methane content (IG/EPN-INGV, 2009), or could represent seepages along the accretionary prism.
+The spring waters are used for spas and mud baths.
+There are not enough data to assess a resource, but demand for direct use may be high due to fast development of the area.